 Paul: It's a good point.
 I want to give you guys before I forget some more, I'm a Maya consulting.
-You'll get a bill at the end of, had I talked to Dennis, the bills that by me Nachos.
+You'll get a bill at the end of, had I talked to dentists, the bills that buy me Nachos.
 That's okay.
 Because you can say to a dentist this would you, what would you think of a dentist who just gave out standard treatment plans for crowns?
 I said, I just give people the standard treatment plan and I look at it and say, this is the standard plan, but this front tooth that we, he's given a standard plan of a, of a gold crown.
 So you're gonna Start Your career as a rapper now because you know, hey, this, and they would get that.
 And that's a good way to talk to them.
 Jason, rob, because what would you think of a dentist who's gave out standard treatment plans for crowns and a front tooth was treated how it was standard planned to have a gold crown.

 Paul: If it works right, it doesn't, not work.
 And a dentist could pick through that in a second.
 I'd say rob, you know, uh, unless you're gonna or Jason, unless you're gonna, you know, go on, go on tour.
 I don't even know the new rappers names, but uh, I can't even know. [inaudible] yeah, he did.
 He right now he's a mogul, right?
 PD does everything.
 I love very admire that guy.
 Rappers from our age are all just billionaire millionaires here.
 Their mobile time to be mobile.
 It could be described as a mogul, but that's a key way.
 You can go back to them.
 Say you wouldn't, what would you think of a dentist?
 They did that and they would totally get that in their world because you know, there's been people say, I just kind of this, you know, standard associate contract from rob and I'm like, no, to protect yourself.